Blog

 Because global hiring?
 It doesn’t have to be overwhelming.

 Which is where Pebl comes in.
-Our Employer of Record (EOR) service lets businesses do this the right way, hiring across borders without losing sleep over tax codes or labor laws.
-Whether it’s setting up contracts in Dakar, running payroll across currencies, or staying up to speed on compliance in Senegal, we handle the fine print.
+Our employer of record service lets businesses do this the right way, hiring across borders without losing sleep over tax codes or labor laws.
+Whether it’s setting up contracts in Dakar, running payroll across currencies, or staying up to speed on compliance, we handle the fine print via our EOR in Senegal.
 And you?
 You focus on what really matters: building a team and reaching your goals.

 Reach out today to learn more.